-IVF Cost- IVF Success or You Receive a Refund
+IVF Guarantee- Have a Baby or You Receive a Refund

 We understand that IVF is expensive and it is unfortunate that most insurance companies in Virginia do not offer coverage.
 We are hopeful that this will change in the near future and insurance companies will be mandated to cover IVF as is the case in many other East Coast states, such as Maryland, Rhode Island and Massachusetts.
 Until that time we understand that this creates a difficult financial burden on many of our couples.